e-left/advanced_computer_architecture_lab2/README.md

 ![](Aspose.Words.f3488851-f0ed-4cf6-b351-049795c663bc.001.png)

-1.	Ο χρόνος εκτέλεσης του specsjeng είναι πολύ μεγαλύτερος από των άλλων
+1.	execution time of specsjeng is much bigger than the others

 ![](Aspose.Words.f3488851-f0ed-4cf6-b351-049795c663bc.002.png)

-2.	Το CPI του specsjeng είναι πολύ μεγαλύτερο από των άλλων
+2. CPI of specsjeng is much bigger than the others

 ![](Aspose.Words.f3488851-f0ed-4cf6-b351-049795c663bc.003.png)

-3.	Όμως το miss rate των instructions του specmcf είναι πολύ μεγαλύτερο από των άλλων
+3. But miss rate of instructions of specmcf is much bigger than the others

 ![](Aspose.Words.f3488851-f0ed-4cf6-b351-049795c663bc.004.png)

-4.	Το miss rate των data του specsjeng είναι πολύ μεγαλύτερο από των άλλων
+4.	miss rate of data of specsjeng is much bigger than the others

 ![](Aspose.Words.f3488851-f0ed-4cf6-b351-049795c663bc.005.png)

-5.	Το miss rate στην L2 του specsjeng και του speclibm είναι πολύ μεγαλύτερα από των άλλων
+5.	miss rate in L2 of specsjeng and of speclibm is much bigger than the others

-Λόγω του 5 και του 4 είναι λογικό να προκύψει μεγάλο CPI για το specsjeng, άρα και μεγάλος χρόνος εκτέλεσης.
+Due to 5 and 4 it is reasonable to have a high CPI for specsjeng, hence a long runtime.

 #### Subquestion c